 A BRIEF HISTORY OF HOLY FAMILY CHURCH

-As a parish family, the Catholic community of Rockland, Massachusetts has grown impressively in one hundred twenty years.
+As a parish family, the Catholic community of Rockland, Massachusetts has grown impressively in nearly one hundred forty years.
 When Holy Family was founded in 1882, the town had a population of about 4,000 people, of whom only one-fourth were Catholic.
-Today, Rockland’s population exceeds 18,000 and over 60% are Catholics.
+Today, Rockland’s population is approximately 18,000 and over 60% are Catholics.

 In 1872, a decision was made to establish a Catholic parish in East Abington, which became known as Rockland upon the incorporation of the new town (March 9, 1874).
 The first Mass at Holy Family was celebrated on Christmas Day, 1882, in what is now the lower church.
 This was quite an accomplishment for a small Catholic community, to have funded and completed the construction of a church in such a short time.
 On May 30, 1886, Holy Family Church was dedicated, with Archbishop John Williams presiding.